lpmi-13/current-projects/README.md

 - maybe the gate to getting kore resources is solving some envelopes math problems
 - is your caching geeod enough to handle traffic spikes
 - etc

-## 240) worked examples of searching in kibana
-- generate some simple scenarios involving a slow search service
-- record headless browser via playwright cli with an on-screen cursor to show what searching/filtering/drilling down looks like
-- stretch goal is an interactive websockets service that helps users do this themselves with various degrees of fading (interface of how the users interact with the system TBD)